CommonsSwarm/impact-hours-app/README.md

 ## Roles

 The Impact Hours app implements the following role:
-- **CLOSE_ROLE**: It allows to close the Hatch when all impact hours tokens have been claimed.
+- **CLOSE_HATCH_ROLE**: It allows to close the Hatch when all impact hours tokens have been claimed.

 The Impact Hours app should have the following roles:
 - **MINT_ROLE**: It should be able to mint tokens in the Hatch's Token Manager.